Slajni/Numerical-Methods-Lab---Calculation-of-function-value/README.md

-# NUMERICAL METHODS LABORATORY 2 - CALCULATION OF FUNCTION VALUE
+# NUMERICAL METHODS - CALCULATION OF FUNCTION VALUE

 ### I pin this repository as it is my first project in python.
 I like to look it as reference of my current code.